coderefinery/git-intro/content/local-workflow.md

 :width: 80%
 :class: with-border

-Staging and commiting file in RStudio.
+Staging and committing file in RStudio.
 :::

 The commit message corresponds to what you would see on the command line (we haven't learned these diff commands yet, but are mentioned in {doc}`staging-area`):